-- Part of the original manufacturing operations at the Unisys site, a series of dry wells were constructed at the southeast corner of the main building for the disposal of liquid wastes.
+- As part of the original manufacturing operations at the former Unisys site, a series of dry wells were constructed at the southeast corner of the main building for the disposal of liquid wastes.

 - The dry wells have been identified as the source and primary entry point for most of the subsurface contamination associated with the Site.
 The dry wells were used under past ownership and are no longer in use.

 - Environmental contaminants of concern are present at the site in the groundwater, soil, soil vapor and sediments, and in groundwater off-site.

 - Between 1978 and 2012, a series of studies identified the nature and extent of these contaminants.
 A number of actions have been taken to address these findings.

 - An area of contaminated groundwater, known as a plume, originates at the site and spreads out under approximately 900 acres, extending north/northwest from the site.

 - The plume lies between 100 and 400 feet below the surface of the ground and has affected some public water supply wells of the Water Authority of Great Neck North and the Manhasset-Lakeville Water District, and the golf course irrigation well at the Village of Lake Success golf course.

 - Treatment systems are in place on the impacted public water supply and irrigation wells, and the water supplied meets standards appropriate for their use.